 The rock formations at Kura Tawhiti formed many years ago and were once under the ocean.
-Over the years, limestone rocks formed and were then eroded away into the unique shapes you see today.
+Over the years, limestone rocks developed and eroded into the unique shapes you see today.

 Visiting Kura Tawhiti is easy and done by making your way from Porters Pass Viewpoint to the large parking lot only 10 minutes away.
 This attraction is well signposted and very hard to miss.
 From the parking lot, there is a well-defined walking track you can enjoy that leads through the boulders.
-It takes anywhere from 40 to 60 minutes to explore the area and the 1.4 kilometers (each way) walking track is considered easy.
+It takes anywhere from 40 to 60 minutes to explore the area and the 1.4 kilometers (0.9 miles) each way walking track is considered easy.

 This is certainly one of the highlights between Christchurch and Hokitika!